openshift/origin-server/node/README.writing_cartridges.md

 Any non-existent files that are included in the list will be created before your `setup` script is called.
 Any missing parent directories will be created as needed.
-The list is anchored at the gear's home directory.
+The list is anchored at the cartridge's directory.
 An entry ending in slash is processed as a directory.
 Entries ending in asterisk are a list of files.
 Entries ending in an other character are considered files.
 OpenShift will not attempt to change files to directories or vice versa, and your cartridge may fail to operate if files are miscatergorized and you depend on OpenShift to create them.

+Any lines starting with `~/` will be anchored at the gear directory rather than the cartridge directory.

 #### Lock configuration example

 Here is a `locked_files.txt` for a PHP cartridge:

-    .pearrc
-    php-5.3/bin/
-    php-5.3/conf/*
+    ~/.pearrc
+    bin/
+    conf/*

 In the above list:
-  * the file `.pearrc` will be created, if it does not exists, and be made editable by you.
+  * the file `~/.pearrc` will be created, if it does not exists, and be made editable by you.
-  * the directory `php-5.3/bin` is locked but not the files it contains.
+  * the directory `php/bin` is locked but not the files it contains.
 While you can add files, both you and the application developer can edit any files contained.
-  * the files in `php-5.3/conf` are locked but the directory itself is not.
+  * the files in `php/conf` are locked but the directory itself is not.
     So you or the application developer can add files, but only you can edit them.

-Directories like `.node-gyp` and `.npm` in nodejs are **NOT** candidates to be created in this manner as they require the application developer to have read and write access while the application is deploying and running.
+Directories like `~/.node-gyp` and `~/.npm` in nodejs are **NOT** candidates to be created in this manner as they require the application developer to have read and write access while the application is deploying and running.
 These directories would need to be created by the nodejs `setup` script.